Coral Reef High School

 German Students: 69 (plus 9 elective

-Coral Reef Senior High School was founded in August 1997 and has an enrollment of approximately 3,000 students.
-Led by Principal Thomas Ennis, the school is known locally as “Miami’s Mega Magnet School” as it offers six different magnet programs.
+Coral reef Senior High School was founded in August 1997 and has an enrollment of approximately 3,000 students.
+Led by Principal Nicole Bergé-MacInnes, the school in known locally as “Miami’s Mega Magnet School” as it offers six different magnet programs.
 Coral Reef is lauded for its academic excellence and consistently ranks as one of the top public high schools in Florida; in 2008, the school was ranked 19th in the nation by Newsweek.
-The school accepts applications from eighth grade students all over the county for admission to one of its ninth grade programs.
+The schools accepts applications from eight grade students all over the county for admission to one of its ninth grade programs.

 Approximately 95% of Coral Reef IB students successfully pass the IB requirements.
 Many of those students go on to attend competitive colleges and universities, including those of the Ivy League.